janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ????? https://www.youtube.com/watch?v=tsG95Y-C14k

+## Jason turners talk on - Code Smells

+## SG14 Study Group Meeting

+## Lightning talks

+## Emery Berger: compacting memory by meshing

+## Matt Godbolt - Ray Casting in threefold / Object Oriented, Functional, data oriented

+## Louis Dion - ABI’s for dummies

+## J.F.
+Bastian - Deprecation of volatile

+## Tony Van Eerd - Objects vs Values

+## Timur Doumler - C++20 the small things

-## The Hallway track with Walker Brown, Sean Parent, Stephan T. Lavavej, Lisa Lippincot, Timur Doumler and so many others, sorry that I cannot mention everybody in this title :)
+## The Hallway track with Walker Brown, Sean Parent, Stephan T. Lavavej, Lious Dion, Lisa Lippincot, Timur Doumler and so many others, sorry that I cannot mention everybody in this title :)

 This years so-called 'hallway track', the conversations you have with people outside the talks were, for me personally, the highlight of the conference.
 I talked to so many interesting people, I was truly inspired by the enthusiasm and openness of literally everybody I approached.
 I felt like a was literally radiating with pleasure walking that halls of the conference.
 Thank you everybody!!
 I hope to see all of you next year!